Chaplin962/Exam-Management-Portal/README.md

 7. Import the SQL Queries into their respective databases.
 8. Make changes in the db.php file according to the databases.
 9. Type localhost onto the url section of the browser.
-10. Input the following into the login section and then add your email ID into the role required(admin, teacher or student):

-Admin Username: pranav.prakriya@gmail.com

-Admin Password: 123456789

-11. Make sure to logout
+10. Input the details of the person you want to add via an admin.
-12. Sign up and Enter the details asked.
+11. Sign up and Enter the details asked.

 In the case you do not understand the above instruction please refer to the user manual attached.